Al3xxrs/kellys-photography/README.md

 ### Portfolio Website React + Vite

-This is my portfolio website, designed to be simple and clean.
+This is a portfolio project, designed to be simple and clean.

 ## Tech Stack